lucastorri/moca/README.md

 If no `default` is defined, a system default will be used, that is a combination of `AHrefCriteria` with `MaxDepthCriteria(2)`.

+Links are always downloaded [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search).
+This ensures that on a same task a given link will always be fetched on the minimal depth possible.

 ### Checking results for a specific seed